scalatra/scalatra-website/guides/json.md

 Scalatra makes JSON handling quick and easy.
+By adding a few library imports and several lines of code, you can get automatic JSON serialization and deserialization for any Scala case class.

 Let's say you've got a bare controller like this one:

 ```scala
 package com.example.swagger.sample